fahadashrafi-1/Data-Analysis/README.md

 Some data Analysis using Python Pandas,

-1. For Propertiy Data Analysis
+1. For Property Data Analysis
 2. Urdu ('Right to Left Language') Analysis
 3. Using Altair for Properly Showing Urdu Plots.